-The medications that are used in medication-assisted treatment include methadone, buprenorphine, and naltrexone.
-Both methadone and buprenorphine activate the natural opioid receptors in the brain without triggering the onset of a mind-altering high.
+The medications that are used in medication-assisted treatment include Suboxone and naltrexone.
+Suboxone activates the natural opioid receptors in the brain without triggering the onset of a mind-altering high.

 Naltrexone, on the other hand, is slightly different than these two medications, as it is an opioid antagonist.
 This means that when used, naltrexone bonds to the opioid receptors in the brain and completely blocks their function.
 As a result, when someone attempts to abuse opioids, he or she will not be able to achieve any type of high.

 A client will be prescribed one of these medications depending on what his or her needs are.
 Whichever medication determined best for the client will be administered at the very beginning of treatment and can continue for up to two years after.

 Because of the alterations that the brain and its overall chemistry are going through, the addition of therapies, like individual therapy, experiential therapy, group counseling, and motivational interviewing can help provide a strong foundation for clients to build upon.

 Medication-Assisted Treatment in Athens

 There are millions of people nationwide who are addicted to opioids, and there would undoubtedly be more if medication-assisted treatment did not exist or was as accessible as it is.

 Medication-assisted treatment, in general, saves the lives of an innumerable amount of people each year.
 While several people continue to view this type of care as replacing one pill with another, medication-assisted treatment in Athens continues to provide only the safest, most professional care possible in an effort to save even more lives.